x86-512/VXpp/README.md

 - Install requirements: ```pip install -r requirements.txt```
 - Set your GHIDRA_INSTALL_DIR environment variable to your Ghidra installation location
 - Run the script

+This script is designed for Python 3.10 or later

 Syntax:
 ```python main.py your_bin_name_here.exe max_vfgadget_length```